 Whether you want to create and manipulate .NET objects in LabVIEW or use LabVIEW to build .NET interop assemblies for other applications to use, you must adhere to the following default requirements and settings.

-LabVIEW has access to the class library assemblies associated with the latest CLR-2.0-compatible .NET version installed on the development computer.
+LabVIEW has access to the class library assemblies associated with the .NET CLR 4.0, which installs with LabVIEW.
 The class library assemblies of the .NET Framework determine which .NET features are available to LabVIEW applications.
-If you build an application from a LabVIEW project or VI that relies on class library assemblies, National Instruments recommends that the target computer for the application have the same version or later of the .NET Framework installed.
+If you build an application from a LabVIEW project or VI that relies on assemblies, the target computer for the application must have the .NET Framework 4.0 installed.

-LabVIEW supports most language features of the .NET 2.0 Framework.
-However, .NET 4.0 introduces new features to the .NET CLR that LabVIEW does not support.
+LabVIEW supports most language features of the .NET Framework 4.0.
+However, .NET Framework 4.0 introduces a few new features to the .NET CLR that LabVIEW does not support.
 Refer to the KnowledgeBase at ni.com for a list of .NET features that LabVIEW does not support.

 You must save .NET assemblies that you want to call from LabVIEW in a location where LabVIEW can find them.
 Use the following guidelines to decide where to save assemblies.